Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Experiments

 \subsection{Effect of Different Inner Communication Rounds $R_k$}

-The inner communication rounds $R_k$ control how much mixing (i.e., consensus refinement) is performed per outer iteration and therefore directly determine the communication cost.
+The inner communication rounds $R_k$ control the amount of mixing (i.e., consensus refinement) performed per outer iteration and thus directly determine the communication cost.
 Theorem~\ref{thm:main} provides a sufficient choice, requiring $R_k$ to grow on the order of $\ln(k)$ to guarantee the stated convergence bound.
-In practice, however, we often observe that constant values of $R_k$ already yield nearly identical optimization performance, suggesting that the theoretical schedule is conservative.
-We next quantify this effect empirically.
+In practice, however, we observe that constant values of $R_k$ often yield nearly identical optimization performance, suggesting that the theoretical schedule is conservative.

-Figure~\ref{fig:diff-inner} indicates that changing the inner communication rounds $R_k$ mainly affects communication cost rather than the final performance.
-Across logistic regression, MNIST, and CIFAR-10, the loss/accuracy curves for different $R_k$ are close and often nearly overlap, suggesting that Algorithm~\ref{alg:PWM-GD} is not particularly sensitive to this hyper-parameter.
-Larger $R_k$ can slightly improve the early-stage progress by enhancing mixing, but the benefit quickly saturates; hence, a small constant $R_k$ is typically sufficient in practice; indeed, even $R_k = 1$ achieves satisfactory performance across all experiments.
+Figure~\ref{fig:diff-inner} confirms this empirically: varying $R_k$ primarily affects communication cost rather than final performance.
+Across logistic regression, MNIST, and CIFAR-10, the loss and accuracy curves for different $R_k$ values nearly overlap, indicating that Algorithm~\ref{alg:PWM-GD} is insensitive to this hyperparameter.
+While larger $R_k$ can slightly improve early-stage convergence by enhancing mixing, the benefit quickly saturates.
+Hence, a small constant $R_k$ is typically sufficient in practice; indeed, even $R_k = 1$ achieves satisfactory performance across all experiments.